Pallur Eman: Attack on Malabar sub-jail.

 On 23 March 1802, Eman and 1,000 rebels marched through the Thamarasseri Defile towards Calicut and overran the sub-jail.
 The 250 sub-jail guards were captured of killed.
 Ammunition and stores were stolen.
 Many of the freed prisoners joined Eman.
 McLeod, collector of Malabar, resigned.

 Eman continued to fight the British.
 Pashassi died in November 1805 and his leadership assumed by his nephew.
 Eman was captured by the British in 1806.

 Imprisonment, exile and death

-Eman was tried at Seringapatam and sentenced to death.
+Eman was tried at Srirangapatna and sentenced to death.
 His sentence was subsequently commuted to life imprisonment.
 In about 1807, Eman and his brother were sent to Prince of Wales Island (Penang Island).
 Some of the rebels were released in late 1819 but not Eman.
 The British felt that if he were released to his homeland, he would stir discontent.
 Eman died at Prince of Wales Island in 1820.